-- The local authority must inform the child's parents of their decision within six weeks of receiving a request for an assessment and give its reasons for their decision.
-If the local authority decides to conduct an assessment, it must ensure the child's parents are fully included right from the beginning and are invited to contribute their views.
-If the local authority subsequently decides not to conduct an assessment it must then inform the parents of their right to appeal that decision, of the requirement for them to consider mediation should they wish to appeal. - If the local authority decides that a statutory EHC plan is not necessary, it must notify the parents/carers and inform the provider, giving the reasons for the decision.
-This notification must take place within 16 weeks of the initial request or of the child having otherwise been brought to the local authority's attention. - If the decision following an assessment is to compile an EHC plan the local authority should consult collaboratively with the parents/carers in the preparation of the plan ensuring that their views and their child's preferences are considered and that plans describe positively what the child can do and has achieved to date. - Plans are evidenced based and focus on short term outcomes and long-term aspirations for the child including family and community support.
-Parents/carers have the right to request a particular provision for their child to be named within their EHC plan. - If an early years setting is named, the local authority must fund this provision.
+- If the local authority decides that a statutory EHC plan is not necessary, it must notify the parents and inform the provider, giving the reasons for the decision.
+This notification must take place within 16 weeks of the initial request or of the child having otherwise been brought to the local authority's attention. - If the decision following an assessment is to compile an EHC plan the local authority should consult collaboratively with the parents in the preparation of the plan ensuring that their views and their child's preferences are taken into account and that plans describe positively what the child can do and has achieved to date. - Plans are evidenced based and focus on short term outcomes and long-term aspirations for the child including family and community support.
+Parents have the right to request a particular provision for their child to be named within their EHC plan. - If an early years setting is named, the local authority must fund this provision.
 They cannot force a setting to take a child and can only name the provision in the EHC if the setting agrees. - Local authorities should consider reviewing an EHC plan for a child under age five at least every three to six months.
 Such reviews would complement the duty to carry out a review at least annually but may be streamlined and not necessarily require the attendance of the full range of professionals, depending on the needs of the child.
-The child's parents/carers must be fully consulted on any proposed changes to the EHC plan and made aware of their right to appeal to the Tribunal.
+The child's parents must be fully consulted on any proposed changes to the EHC plan and made aware of their right to appeal to the Tribunal.